How to Judge an Electrician's Work Quality

 Unlike the highly visible and familiar work of a trim carpenter or house painter, the product of an electrician's craft is largely unseen.
 It's hidden inside walls and behind switch plates and access panels, or it's running through areas like attics and crawlspaces that you don't visit on a normal house tour.
 Even if you could see all the wiring at a glance, how would you judge the work quality of an electrician if you're not an electrician yourself?
 You can do it by gathering information from a few different sources, such as former clients, other trade professionals and perhaps even some on-the-job investigative work.

-Interviewing past clients is a recommended step when hiring any home improvement professional.
+Interviewing past clients is a recommended step when hiring any electrical remodeling and home improvement professional.
 For an electrician search, this can be especially helpful due to the technical, behind-the-scenes nature of the work.
 Be sure to ask specifically about the clients' impressions and experience around the electrician's work quality: How smoothly did the work progress during construction?
 Were there any snags or problems that indicated a lack of foresight or attention to detail?
 Did the electrical work pass inspections easily or were changes routinely required?
 Finally, ask whether the clients are happy with the quality of the products used, as well as the installation and layout of everyday things like switches and outlets.

 Talk to Trade Professionals

 In addition to talking with fellow consumers, you can get the inside word from building professionals who aren't necessarily electricians but are familiar with household electrical systems and know what to look for in terms of work quality.
 These include general contractors, architects, building and electrical inspectors and other tradespeople-like plumbers and carpenters-whose own work overlaps with electrical.
 Likewise, owners and experienced staff at local electrical supply houses get to know dozens of electrical contractors and can steer you toward those with the best reputations for your type of project.
 If you are looking for something particular like how much a rewire for a new dishwasher installation will cost, it could help to be very specific in your inquiries.

 Visit Current Jobs